 What Does Consent Look Like?

-UND's Title IX and Sexual Violence Policy
+UND's Sexual Misconduct and Title IX Sexual Misconduct Policies

 Consent is affirmative, informed, voluntary, and active permission to engage in a mutually-agreed upon sexual act or contact.
 Consent is expressed by clear and unambiguous words or actions that a reasonable person in the circumstances would believe communicate a willingness to participate in a sexual act or contact.